LChanthabandith/LChanthabandith.github.io/reading-notes/class-08.md

 ## How does this topic connect with your long term goals?

 Understanding and mastering Flexbox would be very beneficial in my long term goals as a programmer because it will allow me to improve my workflow, code more efficiently, and help create more accessible websites.

+## Things I want to know more about

+- Using the flex model as a reference point in my code.

+- Understanding `row` and `column` more clearly.